 Cabbage Palm, a.k.a., cabbage palmetto, swamp cabbage, blue palmetto, Carolina palmetto, sabal palm, etc.

-We frequently call them palm trees, but palms are actually classified as grasses.
+We frequently call them palm trees, but palms are actually related to grasses.
 Yep.
 That’s right.
 Grass.
 It all has to do with the way their circulatory systems work — with how they take up water.
 They do it the way grasses do it, not the way trees do it.
 That means Florida’s state tree (the Cabbage Palm, i.e., Sabal palmetto) is not a tree at all.

 Here’s a photo of a cabbage (sabal) palm (Florida’s state “tree”) when it first emerges from the ground.
 It’s just a very stiff fan-folded grass, about 6 inches tall.
 Occasionally, it will emerge as a single blade about 1/2 inch wide.